algorandfoundation/xGov/Proposals/xgov-109.md

 - Daily, weekly and monthly tokenization volume & trendlines.
 - Insights on total tokenized volume over-time

+Improve performance
+Ensure Chaintrail can keep up with the increased adoption happening on Algorand.
+This will be critical to make sure chaintrail can be your most trusted Algorand intelligence platform that you can rely on for real-time data intelligence, no matter how high the TPS.

+- Rewrite our data ingestion engine in Node.JS to match transactions concurrently.
+- Improve our data matching algorithms

 Explorer (historic)
 Starting to support historic data for block rounds & transactions
 - Being able to identify what happened in any block processed on chain (not only the last 48 hours).